-- Hostel Prices: Hostels are very cheap in Athens.
-Dorm rooms start at $12 USD and private rooms begin at $45 USD.
+Hostel prices – Hostels are very cheap in Athens.
+Dorm rooms start at $10 USD and private rooms begin at $45 USD.

-- Budget Hotel Prices: You can find some good deals here on budget hotels.
-Double rooms can be found for as little as $40 per night and often include breakfast.
+Budget hotel prices – You can find some good deals here on budget hotels.
+Double rooms can be found for as little as $40 USD per night and often include breakfast.

-- Average Cost of Food: Cheap street food (gyros, pizzas, etc) will cost around $4 USD and even a meal for two people with a bottle of wine will only cost about $40 even in the touristy Plaka.
+Average cost of food – Cheap street food (gyros, pizzas, etc) will cost around $4 USD and even a meal for two people with a bottle of wine will only cost about $40 USD even in the touristy Plaka.
 Meals are cafes will cost around $13 USD.
 For $50 USD per week, you can buy all the groceries you need.

-- Transportation Costs: The subway system costs $2 USD for a single trip.
-The train to the airport costs around $12 USD while the bus costs $5.
+Transportation costs – The subway system costs $2 USD for a single trip.
+The train to the airport costs around $12 USD while the bus costs $5 USD.
 If you choose to take a cab, expect to pay around $20 USD regardless of where you go.

 Money Saving Tips